npat-efault/picocom/picocom.1.md

     when it becomes idle.
 When exiting with **--exit-after**, picocom observes the **--noreset** setting as usual.
 (Default: not set).

+**--quiet** | **-q**

+:   Forces picocom to be quiet.
+Suppresses the output of the initial
+    status and options information, as well as any other information or messages not explicitly requested by the user.
+Responses to user commands and any error or warning messages are still printed.

 **--help** | **-h**

 :   Print a short help message describing the command-line